Yurii-Laguta/JB4A-SDK-Android/index.md

 * MOBILESDK-719 - Remove `BATTERY_LOW` and `BATTERY_OKAY` intent-filters from our receivers and let Android handle the location services on/off in those states.
 * MOBILESDK-669 - Do not send null Tags to the Marketing Cloud
 * MOBILESDK-666 - Resolved NPE and IllegalState errors in `ETLocationManager`.
-* MOBILESDK-659 - Add a MagicFence exit trigger in 20% from the actual boundary to ensure we update messages in time to be applicable for fast travel.
+* MOBILESDK-659 - Improve timeliness of downloading of Geofence and Beacon messages.
-* MOBILESDK-642 - Failed GCM Registrations now implement an exponential backoff retry.
+* MOBILESDK-642 - Failed GCM Registrations now implement an exponential back-off retry.
 * MOBILESDK-639 - Location messages with OpenDirect URLs now correctly launch the `ETLandingPagePresenter` Class.
 * MOBILESDK-634 - Added a Logging interface.
 * MOBILESDK-632 - Remove unnecessary `ACCESS_WIFI_STATE` permission.
 * MOBILESDK-601 - Beacon messages, if enabled, will update at least every 24 hours while the application is in the background.
 * MOBILESDK-594 - Updated Google Play Services dependency to version 8.4, Support-v4 to version 23.1.1 and the Android Beacon Library to version 2.7.
 * MOBILESDK-580 - Implement `getSdkState()` developer convenience method.
-* MOBILESDK-559 - Ensure inter-platform consistency and predictiability for location analytics.
+* MOBILESDK-559 - Ensure inter-platform consistency and predictability for location analytics.
 * MOBILESDK-531 - Remove Amazon's ADM support.
 * MOBILESDK-509 - Never send a null Subscriber Key to the Marketing Cloud.
 * MOBILESDK-481 - Restrict Reserved Words from being used as Attribute Keys.